jek-bao-choo/splunk-otel-example/apm-py/flask-uwsgi-lazy-apps-logging-auto-instr/README.md

 17. Create app.py file

-18. Add the hello world flask code with manual instrumentation from this Github repo to your newly created app.py
+18. Add the hello world flask code with manual instrumentation from this Github repo to your newly created app.py.
+Remember to add log config and format

 19. Run the flask app with uwsgi using `uwsgi --http-socket 0.0.0.0:5000 --module app:app --master --strict --die-on-term --vacuum --need-app --harakiri 30 --no-orphans --processes 6 --threads 2 --lazy-apps --cpu-affinity 1 --buffer-size 30000`